 Diabetes is a condition involving excessive amounts of sugar in the blood.
 However, it isn’t caused, as popular imagination would have it, by eating too much candy or watching too many sweet romance movies.
 If unchecked, it may result in amputation of limbs and death.
 It is one of the fastest growing health problems in the United States, especially among young people.
 To explain this phenomenon, one needs to understand that type 2 diabetes is often associated with obesity—another growing problem.

 Type 1 diabetes is caused wholly by a lack of insulin production in the pancreas.
 Insulin is a hormone that regulates the metabolization of carbohydrates and fats.
 Type 2 diabetes can also include decreased insulin production, but is mostly associated with insulin resistance.
 In other words, the tissues in the body don’t respond to insulin the way they should, even though the pancreas is producing it.
 Once you have diabetes, there is no cure.
 However, if you have been diagnosed as pre-diabetic, there are things you can do to reverse your path and prevent it from getting worse.
 Having diabetes is all about managing your insulin levels with medications and lifestyle changes.
-You may not be able to get rid of it, but you can at least make it tolerable.
+You may not be able to get rid of it, but manageable is a close second.

 - frequent urination